“Come on, Kaya. You know you want to.” The black box in Troy Ackerman’s hand flirted with me like a bad boy. Half thrill ride, half arrest warrant.

 Troy held the radio wave generator between his thumb and index finger as if he were expecting me to take it at any moment.
 While his bulky torso was slightly intimidating, his height wasn’t.

 The buzz from falling off the tracker grid—pure silence and vision devoid of popups and apps—wasn’t worth the risk of losing control, losing the connection and security of the network.
 If the authorities showed up, brain probing us to check for tracker glitches would be the least of our problems.

 Troy waved the box in my face.
 “You sure?
 It’s such a rush!”

 That little box was trouble.
 Worse than Pandora’s.
-My muscles tensed.
+My muscles tensed at the thought of all the chaos about to be unleashed.
 At least if I refused to disrupt my tracker signal, I wouldn’t have to lie about breaking the law.